tmforum-oda/oda-canvas/docs/developer/work-with-dockerimages.md

   ...
 ```

-The corresponding dockerfile is `tmforumodacanvas/secretsmanagement-operator:0.1.0`.
+The corresponding docker image name is `tmforumodacanvas/secretsmanagement-operator:0.1.0`.
-We want to do a small change, so just increment the patch level and add a prereleaseSuffix: `tmforumodacanvas/secretsmanagement-operator:0.1.1-issue3456`
+We want to do a small change, so just increment the patch level and add a prereleaseSuffix.
 The "version" and "prereleaseSuffix" entries have to be changed in the feature branch accordingly:

 ```